Adopting Nature’s R&D

 Velcro was invented by Swiss engineer (and amateur mountaineer) George de Mestral in the 1940s.
-After once mountain hike, he had the brilliant idea to take a closer look at some burrs.
-Little prickly plant pods that had attached themselves to his cloths and his dog.
+Following a mountain hike, he had the brilliant idea to take a closer look at some burrs.
+Little prickly plant pods that had attached themselves to his clothes and his dog.
 By deciding to examine the burrs he discovered how they worked (see also Critical Thinking).

 Sharkskin & Antibacterial Protection